alex1701c/EmojiRunner/README.md

 #### Search for an emoji by name
 This global search can be enabled/disabled in the config dialog.
-Additionally this screenshot shows the past action, which is a new feature.
+Additionally this screenshot shows the paste action, which is a new feature.
 ![Search for an emoji by name](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/global_search_with_actions.png)

 #### Show favourites